Nico Casavecchia: Career

+In 2024, Border Hopper, a short film directed by Casavecchia and co-written with his wife Mercedes Arturo, was selected for the official lineup of the 2024 Sundance Film Festival in the International category.
+Border Hopper is a supernatural horror film, executed using the mix media style that became Casavecchia’s signature style throughout his career.

 Public speakings

 Casavecchia has participated in various international conferences as a public speaker.
 The talks explore the themes of failure, creativity and hybrid disciplines and are frequently illustrated with personal experiences and anecdotes of his own career.
 The conferences evolve and change depending on the venue but are always titled Story of my professional failures.